IM Sports Participant Manual

 Most undergraduate and graduate students enrolled at San Jose State University pay the Student Union Fee every semester, which makes them eligible for participation in intramural sports.
 Some students do not automatically pay the Student Union Fee (some International Students, Gateway Students, Open University Students, etc.) and must pay an additional fee to participate in intramural sports.

-- An IM Sports/Open Recreation eligibility fee of $20 per person/per semester for students that do not pay the Student Union Fee.
-Allows participation in any IM Sports activity each semester paid.
+- An IM Sports/Open Recreation eligibility fee of $20 per person/per semester for students that do not pay the Student Union Fee allows participation in any IM Sports activity during each semester paid.
 This fee will NOT be prorated throughout the semester.
 This fee does not provide access to the Sport Club or other recreation facilities and is solely for the purpose of participation in IM Sports.

 B. Player Restrictions

-A sport club is any Registered Student Organization recognized by Student Involvement at SJSU.
+A Club Sport is any Registered Student Organization recognized by Student Involvement at SJSU.

 - A current player is defined as anyone practicing, competing, or traveling with the team at any point during the academic year.
-For example, if a senior finishes their club career with a team in the fall, that individual would be considered a current sport club player for the spring as well.
+For example, if a senior finishes their club career with a team in the fall, that individual would be considered a current Club Sport player for the spring as well.

-- A limit of two current players on a sport club membership roster who practice, compete, or travel with the team at any point during the academic year may compete in an intramural activity on the same team that is related to their club sport.
+- A limit of two current players on a Club Sport membership roster who practice, compete, or travel with the team at any point during the academic year may compete in an intramural activity on the same team that is related to their Club Sport.

 Varsity athletes are welcome to participate in intramural activities with the following stipulations:

-- Any team that has a current club player or former varsity player in the related activity, must play in the highest competition level offered.
+- Any team that has a current Club Sport player or former varsity player in the related activity, must play in the highest competition level offered.

 Semi-professional (receiving pay for playing), professional, and Olympic athletes:

-Varsity, club, and professional/Olympic players have restrictions for sports they can participate in.
-Corresponding spots are as follows for varsity and/or club members:
+Varsity, Club, and professional/Olympic players have restrictions for sports they can participate in.
+Corresponding spots are as follows for Varsity and/or Club Sport members: